China's New Aircraft Carrier Is Already Obsolete

 But it's still a powerful signal of Beijing's ambitions in a post-U.S. Asia.

-China’s first home-built aircraft carrier put to sea for trials Monday.
+China’s first home-built aircraft carrier, which was seen Monday being towed from berth, will begin sea trials imminently.
 When the new vessel enters service some time in 2019 or 2020, China will become the world’s second most powerful operator of aircraft carriers, with a grand total of two.
 It is a position from which it will never be dislodged.

 Yes, France, Russia, and Brazil operate a carrier each; Italy has a couple of small carriers; and the United Kingdom is rebuilding a respectable two-ship fleet, as is India.
 Other countries, such as Japan and Australia, operate several helicopter carriers, though not fixed-wing aircraft.
-But China won’t stop at two, nor will it remain satisfied with the inferior Soviet-derived design it put to sea Monday.
+But China won’t stop at two, nor will it remain satisfied with the inferior Soviet-derived design that was seen Monday.
 (The first carrier of the People’s Liberation Army Navy, or PLA Navy, is a Soviet-era ship purchased half-finished from Ukraine.)

 There are rumors that China’s next ship is already being built, and although it will be smaller than the U.S. Navy’s Nimitz-class and probably not nuclear-powered, in most other respects it will resemble an American supercarrier.
 The follow-on ships will be better still.
 No nation other than the United States has that kind of ambition, and it will give China unquestionably the second-most powerful navy in the world — though admittedly one still a very, very long way behind the U.S. fleet.